 My agent recommends bonding coverage and describes it as more of a marketing expense.
 It is a “warm and fuzzy” add-on to increase a potential customer’s comfort level.
-Clients may ask you to provide proof that you have insurance and are bonded before they let you into their house.
+Clients may ask you to provide proof of insurance and proof you are bonded before they let you into their house.
 Coverage is generally good for 12 months and doesn’t normally cover contractors.

 Great Advice for When You Need Extra Help with an Organizing Job

-Sooner or later you are going to get a bigger job than you can handle alone.
-I recommend that the business owner go to their local NAPO chapter and ask another NAPO member to help them out.
-Just make sure that the NAPO member can show proof that they have their own insurance.
+Sooner or later, you are going to get a bigger job than you can handle alone.
+I recommend that the business owner review my Team Management Essentials kit to successfully onboard independent contractors.
+I include steps to make sure that the independent contractor shows proof that they have their own insurance.

-Also, if you are in a position where you are asked to sub-contract to another NAPO member or professional organizer, make sure you know your legal rights regarding what can and can’t be asked of you on the job.
+If another NAPO member or professional organizer wants to hire you as a sub-contractor, make sure you know your legal rights regarding what they can and can’t ask you to do on the job.
 Also, ensure that you have the proper coverages to protect yourself.